 Symptomatic envenomation is initially treated supportively.
-Equine-derived antivenom is available, and a new F(ab)2antivenom is currently being studied.
-Because death from widow spider envenomation is rare, antivenom treatment has historically been reserved for patients at extremes of age and those with comorbid medical conditions.
+Equine-derived antivenom is available, and a new F(ab)2 antivenom is currently being studied.
+Many experts recommend consultation with a toxicologist before giving antivenom.
+Because death from widow spider envenomation is rare and antivenom is in short supply, antivenom treatment has historically been reserved for patients at extremes of age and those with comorbid medical conditions.
 But because symptoms may persist for weeks or months, antivenom is being used more broadly, eg, if envenomation is severe or sometimes moderate.
-Antivenom is most effective when used early, but can be effective up to 36 h after the bite.
+Antivenom is most effective when used early, but can be effective up to 36 hours after the bite.
 Clinical response is usually dramatic.
-The dose for children and adults is 1 vial (6000 units) IV in 50 mL of normal saline, usually over 15 min.
-Although the manufacturer recommends skin testing before administering the antivenom, testing does not always predict adverse reactions such as acute anaphylaxis and is not often done.
+The dose for the equine-derived antivenom for children and adults is 1 vial (6000 units) IV in 50 mL of normal saline, usually over 15 minutes.
+Although the manufacturer recommends skin testing before administering the antivenom, testing does not always predict adverse reactions such as acute anaphylaxis and is no longer recommended practice.

 All tarantula bites are treated supportively.

-Brown spiders (eg, violin, fiddleback, brown recluse—Loxosceles sp) are present in the Midwest and south central US, not in the coastal and Canadian border states.
+Brown spiders (eg, violin, fiddleback, brown recluse—Loxosceles species) are present in the Midwest and south central US, not in the coastal and Canadian border states.

-Widow spiders (eg, black widow—Latrodectus sp) are present throughout the US.
+Widow spiders (eg, black widow—Latrodectus species) are present throughout the US.